ACookson95/etr-media-productions/src/content/pageData/index.md

 ---
-path: /index
+path: /
 heading: Show the world your story
 backgroundVideo: ../video/etr-hero-vid.mp4
 tiles:
   - title: About ETR
-    path: /About
+    path: /about
     image: ../images/filming.jpg
   - title: Some of Our Work
-    path: /OurWork
+    path: /ourWork
     image: ../images/lense.jpg
   - title: Get in Touch
-    path: /Contact
+    path: /contact
     image: ../images/contact.jpg
-mainpitch: At Empower the Rebel Media Productions, we help individuals and companies showcase their work and products.
+summary: At Empower the Rebel Media Productions, we help individuals and companies showcase their work and products.
 ---